awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 ## Back-filling Past Data

-This solution supports back-filling past data up to the Kubecost retention limits (15 days for the free tier).
+This solution supports back-filling past data up to the Kubecost retention limits (15 days for the free tier and EKS-optimized bundle).
 The back-filling is done automatically by the data collection pod if it identifies gaps in the S3 data compared to the Kubecost data.
 The way it works is as follows:

 1. An environment variable is passed to the data collection pod (`BACKFILL_PERIOD_DAYS` in Helm, `backfill_period_days` in Terraform).
-The default value is 15 days (according to the Kubecost free tier retention limit), but it can be changed.
+The default value is 15 days (according to the Kubecost free tier and EKS-optimized bundle retention limit), but it can be changed.
 2. Every time the data collection pod runs, it performs the following:
    1. Identifies the available data in Kubecost for the back-fill period.
    This is done by querying the Allocation API for the given period, in daily granularity and `cluster` aggregation.